Karthikeya-Subramanian/Karthikeya-Subramanian.github.io/_posts/2024-01-01-What-are-Normal-numbers?.md

 Simultaneously random and not, constructing normal numbers can be as simple as rolling a 10-sided die infinitely many times and concatenating the digits.
 The magic of this intersection between order and randomness within mathematics is truly captivating.

-My ending thoughts are that intersection of order and randomness within the realm of mathematics is just so captivating.
-I will continue to write more and thank you all for the constant support.
+As I reflect on this exploration, I'm left with numerous questions and an eagerness to uncover more hidden patterns within the vast landscape of numbers.
+How do these mathematical concepts resonate with your understanding of randomness?
+What other mysteries might lie waiting to be revealed?

+Thank you all for your constant support, and I look forward to continuing this journey of mathematical discovery together."
 **CHEERS**

 ## Epilogue